freak2810/graphql-starter-template/README.md

 ### 3rd August, 2023

 - The database is directly takes from the uri provided in the environment variables.
-- Removed globals.d.ts file
+- Removed globals.d.ts file.
-- Changed the type of URL from string to URL
+- Changed the type of URL from string to URL.
+- Updated packages.

 ## Author